Radar Tracking and Jamming

 4. Click OK to accept your changes and to close the Properties Browser.

-You will use the Custom Analysis Terrain Sources table to specify locally available terrain data files for analysis and visualization in the scenario.
+You will use the Custom Analysis Terrain Sources table to load a STK Terrain File (*.pdtt) for analysis and visualization in the scenario using Globe Manager.
 Although you could use the Custom Analysis Terrain Sources table while streaming terrain data from a terrain server, you don't need to do that for this lesson.

 1. Bring the 3D Graphics window to the front.